 Step 2: Call for help.

 After you have had a moment to get outside and assess the situation, call for help.
 If you’re not sure who to call, just dial 911, and they can help get the appropriate personnel to your location as quickly as possible.
 Do not reenter your home under any circumstance until a professional gives you the okay.

 After experiencing exposure to gas, it is important to contact a medical professional as soon as possible.
 They will be able to tell you if the exposure has had any lingering side effects and get you the care you need.

 It’s important to make sure your home has a CO detector in a reliable place on each floor.
 Make sure to test them when recommended to ensure they are working properly.
 It cannot be stressed enough that a working CO detector may be the only way to know definitively if you have a leak in your home; just like smoke detectors, they are essential tools to keep you safe at home.

 Another way to guarantee the safety of your home is to schedule regular maintenance.
 When needed, it’s crucial to have a professional come to assess the working condition of your furnace and gas pipes.
 They know how to spot warning signs and will help guarantee the best solutions to keep you safe in your home.

-To schedule a gas pipe maintenance check call Nuckols Plumbing & Gas, LLC at (804) 214-2077 or contact us online!
+To schedule a gas pipe maintenance check call Nuckols Plumbing, Heating & Cooling at (804) 214-2077 or contact us online!
 We are here to answer any questions you have and prevent you from experiencing a dangerous gas leak.